;

 Romania

 Romania, a developing country in Eastern Europe, has shown resilience despite numerous challenges.
 The nation's economy is diverse, with strong sectors in services, industry, and agriculture.
-Economic growth is expected to pick up in the coming years, supported by ongoing reforms and investments.
+Economic growth in Romania is expected to pick up in the coming years, supported by government reforms, foreign investments, and a growing digital economy.

-In 2023, Romania's GDP grew by 2.1%, driven by private consumption and public investment.
-The economy is projected to accelerate to 3.3% in 2024, supported by higher real disposable incomes and robust public investments, despite weaker external demand from main EU trading partners.
+In 2023, Romania's GDP grew by 2.1%, driven by private consumption, public investment, and increasing activity in e-commerce and digital payments.
+The economy is projected to accelerate to 3.3% in 2024, supported by higher real disposable incomes, business investments, and robust public infrastructure projects, despite weaker external demand from main EU trading partners.

-Romania's fiscal deficit is expected to increase to 6.9% of GDP in 2024, driven by high government spending, particularly on public wages and pensions.
-The debt-to-GDP ratio is forecast to reach 50.9% in 2024, reflecting the need for fiscal consolidation and efficiency improvements.
+Romania's fiscal deficit is expected to increase to 6.9% of GDP in 2024, driven by high government spending, particularly on public wages, pensions, and social programs.
+The debt-to-GDP ratio is forecast to reach 50.9% in 2024, reflecting the need for fiscal consolidation, economic efficiency improvements, and sustainable growth strategies.

 Currency: